The Las Vegas Strip conjures up so many different reactions in people.

-Click below to book your: Las Vegas Strip Walking Food Tour
+Click the link to book your: Las Vegas Strip Walking Food Tour

 Special thanks to Taste Buzz Food Tours for having us on this tour.
 All views and opinions expressed are our own.
 Full bellies and happy taste buds too!

-Where to Stay for Your Las Vegas Food Tour on the Strip
+Where to Stay for on the Strip for Your Las Vegas Food Tour

 Taste the best of the Las Vegas when you stay at these culinary oriented hotels on the Las Vegas Strip.

-The Cosmopolitan Hotel – Stylish resort with an art sensibility offering a vibrant nightlife in the heart of the Las Vegas Strip.
-Diverse culinary offerings featuring eateries from world-class chefs as José Andrés and Costas Spiliadis, as well as the first Las Vegas locations of trendsetting outlets like Eggslut, Beauty & Essex, Momofuku and Milk Bar.
+The Cosmopolitan Hotel – Stylish resort with an artistic sensibility offering a vibrant nightlife in the heart of the Las Vegas Strip.
+Diverse culinary offerings featuring eateries from world-class chefs like José Andrés and Costas Spiliadis, as well as the first Las Vegas locations of trendsetting outlets like Eggslut, Beauty & Essex, Momofuku and Milk Bar.

 Bellagio Hotel & Casino – This luxury hotel in the Las Vegas Strip offers an upscale experience with multiple dining options, the famous fountains, elegant rooms, The Cirque du Soleil show “O” and more.
 The wide range of dining options includes Harvest by Roy Ellamar, Lago by Julian Serrano, Michael Mina’s fine dining restaurant, al fresco dining with fountain views at Picasso and contemporary Japanese dishes at Yellowtail.